Simply-Impactful/angular-spa/README.md

 - For the global undefined error with Cognito see => https://github.com/aws-amplify/amplify-js/issues/678

+## Domain Configuration to S3 bucket.

+To configure the traffic routing to the S3 bucket, we followed the AWS instructions [here][aws-s3-route53].
+In our scenario, we have the domain (`italladdsup.world`) registered with GoDaddy, so after following those steps we had to update the nameservers in GoDaddy (under manage DNS) with the AWS Hosted Zones NS values.
+[Here][aws-route53-goddady] is a helpful video used to accomplish this last part.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README][angular-readme].